deskfed/bootstrap/CONTRIBUTING.md

 # Customizing UI-Bootstrap

-* Our `angular-ui` branch is set up to be a tracking branch that we can keep updated with the AngularUI Bootstrap project.
-In order to develop locally (and pull in the most recent updates from the AngularUI project), you will want to check out the angular-ui branch and set up to remotely track the AngularUI project:
+* Our `angular-ui` branch within the deskfed repository is set up to be a tracking branch that we can keep updated with the AngularUI Bootstrap project.
+In order to develop locally (and pull in the most recent updates from the AngularUI project), check out the angular-ui branch and set it up to remotely track the AngularUI project:
   * `git checkout angular-ui`
-  * `git remote add --track master angular-ui git://github.com/angular-ui/bootstrap.git` (will create an `angular-ui` remote, tracking the `master` branch)
+  * `git remote add --track master angular-ui git://github.com/angular-ui/bootstrap.git` (this creates an `angular-ui` remote that tracks the `master` branch)
   * `git fetch angular-ui` (get most current changes from the new remote)
   * `git rebase angular-ui/master` (pull in the changes)
 * Patching and adding features:
   * Not all changes we want to make will require pulling in updates from AngularUI.
 There is a version naming scheme for the AngularUI project that looks like this:
     * `MAJOR.MINOR.PATCH` with an optional suffix `-SNAPSHOT`.
-The `-SNAPSHOT` version will be the one they are currently working on.
-At the time of this writing, the AngularUI project is working on version 0.12.0, so the version is `0.12.0-SNAPSHOT`.
-Any snapshot versions could have instabilities or untested features so should be pulled in with extreme caution.
-(NOTE: See ([Semantic Versioning](http://semver.org/)) for more detail on versioning scheme)
+The `-SNAPSHOT` version is the one AngularUI team is  currently working on.
+At the time of this writing, the AngularUI team is working on version 0.12.0, so their version is `0.12.0-SNAPSHOT`.
+Any snapshot versions could have instabilities or untested features so should be pulled in to ours with extreme caution.
+(NOTE: See ([Semantic Versioning](http://semver.org/)) for more detail on the versioning scheme and what MAJOR, MINOR and PATCH mean.)
-    * For our customizations of AngularUI, we use the `PATCH` number.
+    * To identify our customizations of AngularUI, we increment the `PATCH` number.
 So the current stable AngularUI version is `0.11.0`.
-Therefore we can have a version `0.11.1`.
+Therefore our first version of that will be `0.11.1`.
-    * When starting development of a feature, you can use the `grunt version` command to update package.json version.
-Command should be run like this: `grunt version:patch:SNAPSHOT`
+    * When starting development of a feature, use the `grunt version` command to update the package.json version.
+Run this commmand to update the patch number and append "SNAPSHOT" as a prefix: `grunt version:patch:SNAPSHOT`
-    * When completing development of a feature, run `grunt version` which will remove the "-SNAPSHOT" suffix.
+    * When you complete development of a feature, run `grunt version` which removes the "-SNAPSHOT" suffix.
     * Update CHANGELOG.md by running `grunt changelog`.
-This will pull in feature commit messages.
+This pulls in your feature commit messages.
   * Update tests for your new feature.
-Run tests using `grunt watch` during development.
+Run tests using `grunt watch` during development so when you finish development you also have passing tests.
   * Update documentation to include your new feature.
 * Building and updating ([docs site](http://deskfed.github.io/bootstrap)):
-  * After updating documentation to include your new features, delete any existing `dist` folder.
+  * After updating the documentation to include your new features, delete any existing `dist` folder in your local environment.
   * Run `grunt`.
-This will build all JavaScript and HTML files, run the tests, and create the `dist` folder.
+This builds all JavaScript and HTML files, runs the tests, and creates the `dist` folder.
   * Switch branches to `gh-pages`.
-  * Copy the `ui-bootstrap-xxx`, `index.html`, and `assets` files/folder to the root of the project.
-The `ui-bootstrap-xxx` files should not overwrite, but `index.html` and `assets` will.
+  * From the `dist` folder, copy the `ui-bootstrap-xxx`, `index.html`, and `assets` files/folder to the root of the project.
+The `ui-bootstrap-xxx` file will not overwrite anything, but `index.html` and `assets` will.
   * `git push` to send changes to the server.